 2. In a medium sized bowl, combine dry ingredients thoroughly.

-3. In a small bowl, combine the butter, egg, vanilla and honey.
+3. In a small bowl, combine the butter, egg, vanilla and agave nectar.

 4. Add the soy milk to the wet mixture, and mix thoroughly.